Saturday, October 31, 2009

 What wised me up wasn’t Mars, but Jupiter.
-One evening I was scopin’ him out with my beloved C8, and began ruminating on how much more I could see of him now than I could back in the Good Old Days with the Pal Junior.
+One evening I was scopin’ the king out with my 6-inch Dobsonian, and began ruminating on how much more I could see of him now than I could back in the Good Old Days with the Pal Junior.
 On a whim, I drug the Pal out and had a look at Jove.
-Hell, I could see almost as much detail as I could with the Celestron.
-I was using better eyepieces, sure, but I realized practice prob’ly had the most to do with the difference.
+Heck, I could detect almost as much detail as I could with the 6.
+I was using much better eyepieces than I had back in the day, sure, but I realized practice prob’ly had the most to do with the difference.

 Practice, that greatest of all amateur astronomers, Sir William Herschel, used to opine, is as important in astronomy as it is in music.
 He ort-ta know, as not only did he show his mettle by discovering a major planet and a large chunk of the NGCs, he was a musician in his day job.
 Soon as I heard this, it made sense why my brother and sister amateurs saw so much more detail on the Angry One than I did: they gave him a chance.

 I took the hint, and began giving Mars his share of eyepiece time whenever he was visible, big or small.
 Thanks to that, by the time the amazing oppositions of 1986 and 1988 rolled around, and the planet was inflated to a huge (relatively speaking) 24-arc seconds, I was seeing a lot.
 Not only the classical dark areas and polar caps, but things like the bright sandy blobs of dust storms, atmospheric clouds, and polar cap melt lines.
 Twenty years after my dreams of Mars had died, I was living ‘em.
-I had become a DEDICATED Mars-head; I would observe him every clear evening, dodging rain showers and clouds with my Super C8 Plus from the front porch of me and an ex-wife’s rickety little house.
+I had become a DEDICATED Mars-head; I would observe him every clear evening, dodging Possum Swamp's too frequent rain showers and clouds.

 As Mars does, he cycled back down after ’88, shrinking into the 13-arc second range.
 But I kept looking.
 Part of it was the challenge, but part of it was also the fact that I wanted to keep my hand in in preparation for THE OPPOSITION, by which I meant 2003, of course.
 Well I knew that in that distant year Mars would assume the giant size of 25-arc seconds; bigger than he’d been in a long, long time, and bigger than he’d be for a long, long time again.
 While 25-arc seconds is barely more than half the size of Jupiter, I figured we would still see amazing stuff.
 I just didn’t foresee how amazing or the “how” of how I would observe the planet in the 21st Century.

-The year before the Mars became A Whole Big Thing again, I was well aware of the work amateurs were doing with webcams.
+In 2002, the year before the Mars became A Whole Big Thing again, I was well aware of the work amateurs were doing with webcams.
 I’d eagerly devoured the amazing images being posted on the QCUIAG "Quick Cam and Unconventional Imaging Astronomy Group" website.
 I didn’t start webcamming specifically because of the coming Mars show.
 I thought it just sounded interesting, and wanted to try getting some nice Moon pictures.
-To that end, I snagged a cheap Quickcam off’n eBay and gave it a try.
+To that end, I bought a cheap Quickcam off’n eBay and gave it a try.
 Surprise.
-The smallish images it produced were, when processed with a new-fangled program called “Registax,” as good, or really better than, any of the film pictures of the Moon I’d made over the last thirty years.
+The smallish images it produced were, when processed with a new-fangled program called “Registax,” as good, or really better than, any of the film pictures of the Moon I’d made over the last forty years.

 I was sold.
 And I figured I’d get myself ready to go webcam-wise in time for Mars.
-I imagined most of my Mars time would be spent visually, but the images of Jupiter I’d done with my eBay cam had been cool, and I figgered I’d shoot at least a few Mars pictures during the apparition.
+I imagined most of my Mars time would be spent visually, but the images of Jupiter I’d done with my eBay cam had been pretty cool, and I figgered I’d shoot at least a few Mars pictures during the apparition.
+Anyhow, 2003's opposition definitely deserved a better webcam than my somewhat pitiful one.
 I could have gotten a more expensive Quickcam with a bigger chip, but instead decided to invest in a professionally--well, sorta--converted webcam, the SAC 7b.
 As related in the last edition of this silly little blog, I sold my monochrome Starlight Xpress MX516 CCD camera on the gull-derned AstroMart, and used the proceeds to finance a SAC.

-When, despite a couple of long delays, my SAC 7 arrived in plenty of time for the Mars fireworks, it was obvious I’d made a good choice.
-In addition to a nice screw-in 1.25-inch nosepiece and T-threads, the SAC had a metal body, a Peltier cooler, and a chip that produced 640 x 480 images, twice the size of those that came out of my Quickcam.
-While the SAC came with software, I chose to use it with K3CCD Tools, a rather powerful camera control program.
+Despite a couple of fairly long delays, my SAC 7 arrived in plenty of time for the Mars fireworks, and it was soon obvious I’d made a good choice.
+In addition to a nice screw-in 1.25-inch nosepiece and T-threads, the SAC had a metal body, a Peltier cooler, and a chip that produced 640 x 480 images, twice the size of those that came out of my poor Quickcam.
+While the SAC came with software, I chose to use it with K3CCD Tools, a surprisingly powerful camera control program.
 For finding, I had the Meade flip mirror I’d bought for the MX516 and hadn’t used much.
-I was all set, I thought, but was still not quite sure how much I’d “see” with my SAC setup.
+I was all set, I figgered, but was still not quite sure how much I’d “see” with my SAC setup.

 I had the good sense to know that even 2000 millimeters of focal length would not be enough to show much of even “huge” Mars, so I slapped a 3x Barlow on the flip mirror, and inserted my new camera into that.
 Cranked up K3CCD and focused long and carefully.
 Squinted at the screen and…